 Cite this Article:

-MONTAÑEZ G, M,.
-NIÑO V. L. 2021.
-Sensing system prototype based on a simulated Wireless Sensor Network as support for Route planning solid waste collection: …, 13 pages.
-DOI.
+MONTAÑEZ G, M. NIÑO V. L. 2021.
+Sensing system prototype based on a simulated Wireless Sensor Network as support for Route planning solid waste collection: … (Need to complete when published)

 Introduction

 Globalization and industrialization of factories have significantly reduced the cost of products, thus giving us access to all kinds of goods ranging from clothes, to electronic devices and house equipment, among others.
 This low cost offer has changed society consumption habits, which increased the amount of products that are sold, used, replaced and discarded in small periods.
 Additionally, non-biodegradable packaging used to protect products and the fast growth of population induced massive amounts of MSW production.
 Indeed, North America waste production has duplicated between 2006 and 2010.
 According to a report of the World Bank (Kaza et al, 2020), 2.01 billion tons of MSW are generated worldwide each year, and at least 1/3 of that waste is not properly managed.